 Joint statement published 25 March 2020

-The risk protection arrangement (RPA) is an alternative to commercial insurance for academies and some state maintained schools in England.
-The RPA does include cover for school trip cancellation and so schools may be able to claim for trips cancelled due to government advice.
+The RPA includes cover for school trip cancellation and the DfE has confirmed that members of the RPA can claim for trips cancelled due to government advice.
 For more information click on the link below:

 The Association of British Insurers (ABI) has produced information on travel insurance and school insurance implications following the coronavirus (COVID-19) outbreak.
 If you have any further questions about your cover or would like further reassurance, you should contact your travel insurance provider.

 The latest advice regarding educational trips for children under 18 is contained in the DfE's guidance for full schools opening.

 The DfE has also published general travel advice for all educational settings in May 2020.